Rui0828/Learning-From-Mistakes-Prompting/README.md

 While our experiments focus on datasets from indigenous languages sourced from [Klokah Platform](https://web.klokah.tw), including **Southern Amis**, **Coastal Amis**, and others, the method itself is **language-agnostic**.
 This ensures that it is broadly applicable to any low-resource language with minimal parallel resources.

 ### Key Highlights:
-- **Parallel Corpus Requirement:** A minimal set of sentence- or word-level alignments between a high-resource and a low-resource language.
+- **Requirements:** A minimal parallel corpus between a high-resource and a low-resource language.
-- **Broad Applicability:** Suitable for diverse low-resource languages with sparse datasets and linguistic challenges.
+- **Adaptability:** Works with diverse low-resource datasets, from sentence pairs to bilingual dictionaries.
-- **Indigenous Language Focus:** While tested on indigenous languages, the framework is not limited to these; it is universally applicable to low-resource translation tasks.
+- **Focus:** Tested on indigenous languages (e.g., Southern Amis), but broadly applicable to any low-resource translation.

 This flexibility enables the application of our framework beyond the tested datasets, contributing to the development of machine translation for underrepresented languages globally.